Search: 2515 results

 Some men from Manasseh joined David when he went with the Philistines to fight against Saul.
 (But in the end they did not help the Philistines because, after taking counsel, the Philistine lords sent David away, saying: "It would be disastrous for us if he deserts to his master Saul.")

-And all the congregation said that they would do so: for the thing was right in the eyes of all the people.
+All the assembly said that they would do so; for the thing was right in the eyes of all the people.

 As a result, David would not take the ark into the City of David for it to be in his care.
 Instead, he took it to the home of Obed-edom the Gittite.